Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

-\subsection{{Integral Scattering Intensity and Onset of Preferred Orientation Development}}
+\subsection{Integral scattering intensity and onset of preferred orientation development}

-{Before deformation, all \{hkl\}-reflections produced Debye-Scherrer rings of uniform intensity all around their circumference (Fig. \ref{fig:InitialDSRings}).
-This signature is typical for a material made up of randomly oriented grains.
-Upon loading, the measured intensities remain fairly constant initially, however, when strains larger than \unit[10]{\%} are reached, a subtle redistribution of scattering intensities is observed (see Fig. \ref{fig:INTPolar}(b-d)).
-More specifically, a pseudo 6-fold symmetry associated with intensity maxima every $\unit[60]{^\circ}$ is found for the \{111\}- and \{220\}-reflections, while it is a pseudo 2-fold symmetry for the \{200\}-reflection.
-We note that the relative change of intensities $I_{\mathrm{hkl}}/ I_{\mathrm{hkl,0}}$ related to the maxima of the rings is comparatively small, $I_{\mathrm{hkl}}/ I_{\mathrm{hkl,0}} < 1.2$ (see Fig. \ref{fig:INTPolar}(b-d)), so that associating true texture formation with it would by far overestimate cause and effect.
-Nevertheless, the circumferential variation of intensity along Debye-Scherrer rings (raw data) caused by deformation clearly indicates that grains have rotated into these new positions, which are close to the ideal texture components developing during simple shear of fcc metals.
-The analysis will be given in a separate paper.}
+Before deformation, all \{hkl\}-reflections produced Debye-Scherrer rings of uniform intensity around their circumference (Fig. \ref{fig:InitialDSRings}).
+This signature is typical for a material made up of randomly oriented grains, i.e. an untextured or statistically isotropic polycrystal.
+Upon loading, the measured intensities remain fairly constant up to $\varepsilon_\mathrm{a} \approx \unit[2]{\%}$, however, when strain is further increasing a subtle redistribution of scattering intensities is observed as displayed in the polar plots of Fig. \ref{fig:INTPolar}(b-d).
+These polar plots represent the intensity distributions along the circumference of the related \{111\}-,\{200\}- and \{220\}-pole figures where the shear plane normal (SPN) is oriented along $\unit[135]{^\circ}$ and the shear direction (SD) along $\unit[45]{^\circ}$ (c.f.
+Fig. \ref{fig:ExpSetup}).
+A detailed assignment of ideal texture components to the extrema in Fig. \ref{fig:INTPolar} based on \cite{J.-J.Fundenberger2015, Beyerlein2009} is presented in table \ref{tab:texture}.